mohamedzeina/noblecart/README.md

    npm install
    ```

-3. Set up your environment variables using a nodemon.json file:
+3. Set up your environment variables using a nodemon.json file for the development server:
    Create a file named nodemon.json in the root of the project and add the following content::
    ```json
      {